jseinturier/jopencv/README.md

 The library can be used as a standalone.
 The OpenCV and OpenCV natives jars can be downloaded from the [release page](https://github.com/jseinturier/opencv-natives/releases/) and integrated to your classpath.

 ## 2. Usage
-Integrate the jar to your project and make a call to ``OpenCVNatives.isAvailable()`` to check if the OpenCV native wrapping is enabled.
+Integrate the jar to your project and make a call to ``org.opencv.OpenCVNatives.isAvailable()`` to check if the OpenCV native wrapping is enabled.

 It is possible to override the OpenCV system library to use by setting the Java system property ``org.opencv.natives`` to point the library file you want to use.